jas0ncn/vue-timepicker/README.md

 # Notice

-In order to support backend(such as PHP) to parse timestamp.
+In order to support backend(such as PHP) parse timestamp.
 The length of `microtime` is 10.